Minipoloalex/feup-cpd/README.md

 ## How to run the project

 All the following commands assume that the terminal is in the root of the project.

-Note that, on Windows, you may need to use backward slashes `\` instead of forward slashes `/` in the commands below.
-If using `make` does not work, simply use the commands without it.
+They work in UNIX operating systems.

 ### Compiling the project
 Just run: